 Transcranial Magnetic Stimulation.

-Brainsway's Deep TMS for depression is a non-invasive treatment which can stimulate the brain region responsible for depression and generate significant improvement.
+Brainsway's Deep TMS for depression and OCD is a non-invasive treatment which can stimulate the brain region responsible for symptoms and generate significant improvement.
 TMS delivers electrical stimulation to the brain.
 The technique involves placement of a small coil over the head; a rapidly alternating current is passed through the coil wire, producing a magnetic field that passes unimpeded through the brain.

-TMS is indicated by the FDA for the treatment of depressive episodes in adult patients suffering from Major Depressive Disorder, who failed to achieve satisfactory improvement from previous anti-depressant medication treatment in the current episode.
+TMS is indicated by the FDA for the treatment of depressive episodes in adult patients suffering from Major Depressive Disorder and OCD, who failed to achieve satisfactory improvement from previous anti-depressant/anti-anxiety medication treatment in the current episode.

 TMS therapy should NOT be used if you have metal implants in or around your head (except for standard amalgam dental fillings).
 These include but are not limited to a cochlear implant, implanted cardioverter defibrillator (ICD), pacemaker, deep brain stimulator, vagus nerve stimulator, or metal aneurysm clips or coils, staples, or stents.